symbol/symbol-docs/source/guides/migration/post-launch-optin-xym-retrieval.rst

     :nocomments:

 #############################################
-Retrieving your XYM from a post-launch Opt-in
+Retrieving your XYM from a post-launch opt-in
 #############################################

-This guide explains how to enroll in the Opt-in process once |codename| has launched (this is, after March 12, 2021).
+This guide explains how to enroll in the opt-in process once |codename| has launched (this is, after March 12, 2021).

 If you opted-in before the launch and you are looking to retrieve your new |codename| currency, read the :doc:`post-optin-xym-retrieval` guide instead.